Hustling

 Chess hustlers are quite common in urban areas in the United States and elsewhere, often offering speed chess against any takers.
-Unlike most hustlers however, chess hustlers are often assumed to be skilled and are seen as a challenge.
+Unlike most hustlers, chess hustlers are often assumed to be skilled and are seen as a challenge.

 Pool hustling techniques

 Pool hustlers use deception and misdirection in order to win cash from inexperienced players (or skilled players inexperienced with the world of hustling).
 A skilled hustler: